 The program is made possible by a grant from The San Diego Foundation and funding support from San Diego Gas & Electric.

 The grant was provided by The San Diego Foundation COVID-19 Community Response Fund – in large part due to funding support from San Diego Gas & Electric (SDG&E).
-To date, SDG&E has donated $2 million to the Fund with plans to contribute an additional million in 2021.
-With the grant, most students in LearnMore’s classes receive tuition assistance or scholarships.
+To date, SDG&E has donated $2 million to the Fund with plans to donate an additional million in 2021.

 About The San Diego Foundation

 The San Diego Foundation inspires enduring philanthropy and enables community solutions to improve quality of life in our region.
 For more than 45 years, The Foundation and our donors have granted more than $1.2 billion to support nonprofit organizations and strengthen our San Diego community.
 Learn more at SDFoundation.org, and consider a donation to the San Diego COVID-19 Community Response Fund, helping nonprofits and San Diegans affected by the coronavirus pandemic.

 SDG&E is an innovative San Diego-based energy company that provides clean, safe and reliable energy to better the lives of the people it serves in San Diego and southern Orange counties.
 The company is committed to creating a sustainable future by providing around 45 percent of its electricity from renewable sources; modernizing natural gas infrastructure; accelerating the adoption of electric vehicles; supporting numerous non-profit partners; and, investing in innovative technologies to ensure the reliable operation of the region’s infrastructure for generations to come.
 SDG&E is a subsidiary of Sempra Energy (NYSE: SRE).
 For more information, visit SDGEnews.com or connect with SDG&E on Twitter (@SDGE), Instagram (@SDGE) and Facebook.